 PREALGEBRA: FRACTIONS 1 UNIT PREREQUISITE: MATH 952A.
+LECTURE: 1 contact hour per week.

 This is the second course of a sequence emphasizing prealgebra topics including properties of fractions, operations with fractions, and simplifying algebraic expressions and solving simple linear equations containing fractions.